sampolgar/ContentConnector/README.md

 * [Setup](#setup)

 # Intro

+## What is the Content Connector?
+[Templafy's Content Connector](https://support.templafy.com/hc/en-us/articles/4688349602077-How-to-build-a-Custom-Content-Connector-API-) is a server that receives requests from Templafy and responds with data/content to be displayed in the Templafy interface.
+This template is a sample server to receive requests from Templafy and respond accordingly.

 ## Example
 In this example, the end-user is in PowerPoint and finds their content within the application.
 With 1 click they can insert additional slides and insert images directly into content controls with automatic cropping.